Chapter 7 - Heaven's Trip

 In 1919 Whitman College was in the beginning processes of a fundraising effort to build a new dormitory on the college campus.
 In this year Isabella was seventy-four years old and she may have had a difficult time taking care of the family’s large brick two-story home.
 Isabella and the family decided to donate the home to the college at this time.
 It was the first significant contribution to the college in this fundraising effort.
 The home’s estimated property value was over $20,000.

 Whitman College didn’t sell it right away since it was one of the first donations.
 Instead the college decided to use it as a boys’ dormitory.
 The home was used for this purpose for the next four years.
 There were up to thirty young men living in the home at one time.
 The home was affectionately called the Kirkman Hall Club.
-The college thanked the Kirkman family by naming the History Department Chair after William Kirkman.
+The college thanked the Kirkman family by establishing the William Kirkman Professorship in History.

 After the home was given to Whitman College, William Henry decided to concentrate on politics.
 In 1919, he ran for the House of Representatives in District number twelve.
 Like his father, William Henry was a staunch Republican.
 The southeastern part of the state had a considerable Republican following since the territory became a state in 1889.
 He was successful in the role of political leader and it was evident when the people of the district chose him as their representative for the next two terms of office.
 After serving these three consecutive terms for a total of six years in the House, Kirkman decided that he wanted to be a State Senator of Washington.